What is Drug and Alcohol Detox?

 Some medications that may be used to help with painful withdrawal symptoms and drug cravings include:

 Detox and Withdrawal

-Detoxing is an essential part of the care program; the first step in the journey to recovery is to detox.
-This is the body getting rid of the harmful substance.
+Detoxing is an essential part of the care program; the first step in the recovery journey is detox.
+This is the body getting rid of the harmful toxins following substance abuse.
 Your nervous system and brain are altered on drugs and alcohol.
 This alteration affects withdrawal symptoms.
 Withdrawal symptoms can start to appear within several hours after the last drink or use of the drug.

 The withdrawal symptoms can be mild to severe.
 The more severe withdrawal symptoms may start within 48 hours of the last drink or drug use.
+Some substances have withdrawal symptoms that may be potentially life-threatening.
+Therefore, medical supervision is always recommended.
 Symptoms can last up to several weeks, and in severe cases, they can last months.

 Some of these symptoms include:

 - High blood pressure

 With some of these symptoms, physician care might be necessary.
 If severe symptoms arise, call a professional immediately.

 Before a detox program, you should receive a pre-treatment assessment.
 This process will also determine if you can detox out home or need a detox treatment center or hospital.
 A physician or mental health professional may ask a series of questions.
 Some of these would include: